Frankie-Spencer/WebShop-WebTech2020/README.md

 a.
 If the price of an item has changed for any item in the cart, the cart transaction is halted and

-i.a notification will be shown next to the item, and
+i. a notification will be shown next to the item, and

-ii.the displayed price will be updated to the new price.
+ii. the displayed price will be updated to the new price.

 b.
 If an item is no longer available when the user clicks 'Pay', the whole cart-transaction is halted and a notification is shown to the user without removing the item from the cart.
 The user can remove manually the unavailable items and then Pay.